crf8472/libarcstk/BUILD.md

   ``logging.hpp``, ``match.hpp``, ``parse.hpp``, ``policies.hpp``,
   ``samples.hpp`` and ``version.hpp`` in the standard include location (e.g. /usr/local/include).
-- the three exported non-API template headers builder.tpp, checksum.tpp,
-  and validate.tpp in folder ``details'' below the location where the public headers are
+- the two exported non-API template headers builder.tpp and validate.tpp in folder ``details'' below the location where the public headers are
 - the four cmake packaging files ``libarcstk-config.cmake``, ``libarcstk-config-version.cmake``, ``libarcstk-targets.cmake`` and
   ``libarcstk-targets-release.cmake`` that allow other projects to simply import